-Before you start shopping for a used car from an auto dealer, do some homework.
+Before you start shopping for a used car from an auto dealer in person or online, do some homework.
 It may save you serious money.
 Consider the kind of car you need, how you’ll use it, and your budget.
 Don’t forget other costs like registration, insurance, gas, and maintenance.
 Research models, options, repair records, safety tests, and mileage.

 Once you have a car (or cars) in mind, ask for the out-the-door prices in writing from dealers before you visit.
 Use those quotes to